What is the joint commitment?

 Set minimum standards on which to build

 We will scrutinise our own publishing processes and take action to achieve a minimum standard for inclusion in publishing, based initially on the Royal Society of Chemistry’s Framework for Action in Scientific Publishing.
 We will engage all relevant stakeholders to improve outcomes on inclusion and diversity, at all stages of the publishing process.
+Our minimum standards have now been launched and can be found here.

 By working together, we will become more effective in driving positive change within scholarly publishing – and we invite and encourage other publishers to join us.